FullStory heatmap example

 With the right UI design tools, you can create the optimal digital experience, increase customer engagement and retention, and lower development costs.

-To help you narrow down your decision, we created a list of the best UX/UI design tools (skip to the list), so you can choose for yourself.
+To help you narrow down your decision, we created a list of the best UX/UI design software (skip to the list) so you can choose for yourself.

 But before we dig into the list, let's cover some basics.